 #3.
 Once your rod is assembled, attach the male end of the PVC piping to the head of the pump cylinder, using two hands to tighten.

 #4.
-If you’re installing the hand pump alongside an existing electric submersible pump, turn the power off before continuing.
+Turn the power off before continuing if you’re installing the hand pump alongside an existing electric submersible pump.

 #5.
 Remove the cap from your well casing

 #6.
 Attach a safety rope to the pump cylinder and tie it to the well casing